-I talk about the change that is happening in my me, big, small or in whatever form.
+I talk about the change that is happening in me, big, small or in whatever form.
 In relation to creating a job for yourself, this is what I want to do.

 First, find what makes you happy and believe that it is important.
 Because it really is.
 The job description you want for yourself is up to you.

 You have an idea in mind?
 Put it to life and create it.
 Never stop creating because it is the best way of making human life bearable!

 Now I can say I never worked a day in my life because I finally found what I love doing.
-It’s not all rainbows and unicorns all the time but whenever I find myself in very difficult situations, I ask myself thi question: “Am I willing to do what I need to do in order for this to work?”
+It’s not all rainbows and unicorns all the time but whenever I find myself in very difficult situations, I ask myself this question: “Am I willing to do what I need to do in order for this to work?”

+The answer is all the time YES.
+100% YES.
 It really is true.
 Life is what you make of it.